 Islands are never an escape.
 Wherever they come from, people arrive with their inner conflicts and complexities.
 Some cope with the reality of island life.
 Some don’t.
 Anne not only coped, she triumphed and she conveys an infectious exhilarating satisfaction at every new achievement, whether it’s stopping the leaks in the bathroom, filling bags with winkles in a blistering race against the tide, helping Jeanne to skin a newly slaughtered sheep, or salvaging her precious boat Sally B from a disastrous ship-wrecking storm.

 There’s much, much more.
 Like all the best adventure stories there is a love theme too.
 And a truly derring-do tale of how the Marines delivered her piano by helicopter (how else do you get a piano on to a remote island?).
 Yes, there’s a connection between the piano and the love story which gently develops through the book.
 But I won’t go on.
-You have to buy the book for yourself.
+If you haven’t already, you have to buy the book for yourself.

 Island on the Edge: A Life on Soay illustrated with photographs and drawings is published by Birlinn